Cray-HPE/craycli/Integration.md

 Integrating an API with the CLI is a fairly easy process once you have a valid Swagger file.

-1. Fork this repository to make changes (Do not attempt to branch.
-You do not have write permissions).
 1. Add your module and Swagger file to the `cray/modules/` directory.
 1. Run the Swagger parser to convert from a YAML Swagger file to a JSON file and validate it.